pnwlady/hapi_app/README.md

 ## Setup

-###To run Hapi-appi:
+###To run:

-### You need to use mongod to run this application.
+ You need to use mongod to run this application.
 See documentation for installation and use [mongod documentation](https://docs.mongodb.org/manual/reference/program/mongod/)

 ####In the first terminal activate the mongod daemon to sync with the data directory in the project: